Elle (Spanish pronoun): Debate proposed by the North American Academy of the Spanish Language

-In 2018, an article in favor of inclusive language published by the EFE News Agency as well as in Le Monde diplomatique edición Chile, in July 2018, written by Gustavo Gac-Artigas, sparked a wide-ranging debate via email among members of the North American Academy of the Spanish Language (ANLE), a debate instigated by Tina Escaja.
+In 2018, an article in favor of inclusive language published by the EFE News Agency, as well as in Le Monde diplomatique edición Chile, sparked a wide-ranging debate via email among members of the North American Academy of the Spanish Language (ANLE), in a debate instigated by Tina Escaja.
 This led, in turn, to the ANLE commissioning its Center for Studies to produce a report on the status of inclusive language among Spanish speakers in North America and other countries.
-The work was carried out by researchers Tina Escaja and Natalia Prunes, who compiled a series of studies on inclusive language, including the pronoun elle, which was published by the ANLE in 2021, under the title Por un lenguaje inclusivo.
-Estudios y reflexiones sobre estrategias no sexistas en la lengua española ("For an inclusive language.
-Studies and reflections on non-sexist strategies in the Spanish language"), and was presented on January 26, 2022.
+The work was carried out by researchers Tina Escaja and Natalia Prunes, who compiled a series of studies on inclusive language, including on the use of the pronoun elle, which was published by the ANLE in 2021.

-According to ANLE's coverage of the presentation of the study, Tina Escaja argued that it was necessary to question the dogmatic position expressed by the Royal Spanish Academy regarding inclusive language and that the intention in the selection of texts included was to "open dialogue and reflect on social reality, in order to propose linguistic strategies that help fight against gender discrimination".
+Escaja argued that it was necessary to question the dogmatic position expressed by the Royal Spanish Academy regarding inclusive language and that the intention in the selection of texts included was to "open up the dialogue and reflect on social reality, such that we might be able to put forward linguistic strategies that will help to fight against gender discrimination".

-The study specifically refers to elle on two occasions.
-In one instance, its use is incidentally noted in Argentina by the press (p.
+The report specifically refers to elle on two occasions.
+In one instance, its use is incidentally noted by the Argentinian press (p.
 141).
-The second mention is by Elena Castro, a scholar at Louisiana State University, who mentions the topic in the article titled "Google Translator does not understand.
-Forging inclusion in exclusive languages", where she writes:
+The second mention is by Elena Castro, a linguist at Louisiana State University, who mentions the topic in an article titled "Google Translate does not 'understand': forging inclusion within exclusionary languages", where she writes: